General

 Lady with Fan -- Gustav Klimt

 “Lady with a Fan,” painted by Klimt in 1917-1918 just before his death, served as the centerpiece of a previous exhibit at the Belvedere exploring the inspiration Klimt found in art from China, Korea and Japan.
-That beautiful show closed on February 13, 2022.
+That beautiful show closed in 2022.
 Influenced by Japanese prints (below), the painting “Lady with a Fan” was on public view in Vienna just once before — over a century ago at the Kunstschau in 1920.

 Waldmüller and Biedermeier Vienna